ddikman/riverpod_state_organisation/README.md

 - Updating single references instead of the entire list of items on updates
 - Invalidating a single item should invalidate that item in the list
+- Pre-loading several items and then refreshing single instances

 ## Advanced